 Afternoon in the Old Town of Dubrovnik – on our own

 Back to Dubrovnik, we bid goodbye to Stjepan and explored the city on our own.
 At this point it was staggeringly hot, but we’re not ones to back down from our plans, so we walked the walls of Dubrovnik, entering at Minčeta Tower near the Pile Gate.
-The length of the walls is about 1.2 miles, but includes over 1000 steps up and down.
+The length of the walls is about 1.2 miles but includes over 1000 steps up and down.
 By the time we reached our planned refreshment stop, a terraced cafe on the outside of the walls, we were exhausted and steaming.
-To this day, we marvel that we were allowed into the restaurant as hot and sweaty as we were.
+To this day, we marvel that the staff allowed us into the restaurant as hot and sweaty as we were.

 What to do with one day in Dubrovnik: Book a private shore excursion, explore on your own, or take the ship’s tour?

-The UNESCO listed Old Town of Dubrovnik is easily explored on your own.
-Pick up a guide book and you can happily spend the day discovering things yourself.
+You can easily explore the UNESCO listed Old Town of Dubrovnik on your own.
+Pick up a guidebook and happily spend the day discovering things yourself.

-We were very happy we had booked a private shore excursion as touring quickly allowed us to see the historic Old Town before the crowds, and then escape to the charming town of Cavtat.
+We were very happy we had booked a private shore excursion as touring quickly with our guide allowed us to see the historic Old Town before the crowds.
+And then, when the tour groups arrived, we escaped to the charming town of Cavtat.
 The private tour also allowed us to talk more freely with the guide.
 He focused on our interests and shared stories of his upbringing in the Old City.

-We still had half a day left to wander Dubrovnik on our own and get a real sense of the city without a tour guide.
+We still had half a day left to wander Dubrovnik and get a sense of the city without a tour guide.
 We were fortunate to be able to share the tour with another couple which made the expense quite reasonable.

 Ships tours or private?
 Which would you choose?